pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 A thousands Steps is often enough to eat all the Dot & Pellet Food, but not always enough

+You can run it slower too

+    cs  sethz 10  st  puckland

+Running it slowly more sets you up to experiment with what happens when you press ⌃C over in the Drawing Pane

 Presently . . .